darrylwest/aws-commons/README.md

 Installation
 ===
+*When this project finally gets published to npm, you will be able it install using*

+	npm install aws-commons

-*When the project is published to npm, you will be able it install using* __npm install aws-commons__ *until then, you can clone the project, run the tests, check out the examples, etc.__
+*Until then, you can clone the project, run the tests, check out the examples, etc.*

 AWS Commons Factory
 ===